twintechs/TwinTechsFormsLib/readme.md

 We are in the process of adding more controls to this library, and will shortly create an official nuget package.

+##Xamarin Forms
+We will contribute some of these controls to the xamarin forms project once we do more testing/development and have more time to integrate them.
+We figured it'd be great to get these out there for others to use, and build their ideas upon.

+##Caveat emptor (buyer beware)
+This library is in an alpha stage.
+Do not use in a production environment unless you know what you are doing, know what these controls are doing, and have budget to investigate and contribute to resolving any issues which may arise.

 #Controls

 ## FastCell